Elin-Modding-Resources/Elin.Docs/articles/15_Texture Mods/variation.md

 You can add more pairs to support additional skinsets.
 For example, for three pairs of gender-based sprites (2 images per pair, 6 in total), you need to put `0,1,2,3,4,5` into the `tiles` column.
 The pairs will be picked randomly.
 Even indices are male, and odd indices are non-male.

 If your character has a non-random gender but you still wish to provide random skinsets, you can use the same skin id in each pair.
-For example, for three skinsets, you need to put `0,0,1,1,2,2` into the `tiles` column.
+For example, for three sprites, you need to put `0,0,1,1,2,2` into the `tiles` column.

 There is no limit to how many variations you can define.